 - 1 tablespoon apple cider vinegar

 - Mix all your dry ingredients into a large bowl4 cups all purpose flour, 1 tablespoon sugar, 1 teaspoon kosher salt (or any salt)

-- Now add your egg and water and mix until the dough starts to come together.
+- Add wet ingredients to the flour butter mixture and mix until the dough just starts to come together.
 Coming together means that you can pick up a chunk of your dough, squeeze it together and it stays together.
-You may need to add a little more water if this does not happen.
+You may need to add an additional tablespoon of cold water if this does not happen.
 TIP: you do not want the dough to be smooth, just hold together.

 - Refrigerate dough for 20-25 minutes to make the butter cold again (this helps with flakey layers)